-Lin the region of 2000 personal licences have been issued by the Authority also.
-Powys is host to a number of nationally recognised events including the Royal Welsh Agricultural Show, Hay Literary Festival, The Greenman Festival, Brecon Jazz and a multitude of smaller events, festivals and music events, local shows-etc, that take place annually, many of these involve licensable activities authorised by way of a Premises Licence or Temporary Event Notice.
+In the region of 2000 personal licences have been issued by the Authority also.

+Powys is host to a number of nationally recognised events including the Royal Welsh Agricultural Show, Hay Literary Festival, The Greenman Festival, Brecon Jazz and a multitude of smaller events, festivals, music events and local shows that take place annually, many of these involve licensable activities authorised by way of a Premises Licence or Temporary Event Notice.
 The authority processes in the region of 700 Temporary Event Notices every calendar year.
 In Brecon a successful Community Alcohol Partnership (CAP) exists to tackle underage drinking in the local community through co-operation between alcohol retailers/licensees and local stakeholders.
 By providing advice, guidance and resources CAP supports the community in Brecon in to deliver a coordinated, localised response to underage alcohol misuse.

-43 PURPOSE/OBJECTIVES
+3 PURPOSE/OBJECTIVES